-In some provinces and territories, such as Western Australia, students must meet the eligibility criteria to access special schools and centres (e.g. Framework for Eligibility Criteria and Enrolment Processes in Education Support Schools and Centres, 2008).
-In Tasmania, provision for students with disability consists of enrolling a student with disability at his or her local school or special school.
-However, the Policy framework and commitment to inclusive education recognizes that “placement of students with disabilities in regular schools is the preferred educational option”.
+In some provinces and territories, such as Western Australia, students must meet eligibility criteria to access special schools and centres (see, for example, the Framework for Eligibility Criteria and Enrolment Processes in Education Support Schools and Centres).
+In Tasmania, provision for students with disability consists of enrolling a student with disability at their local school or special school.
+However, the policy framework and commitment to inclusive education recognizes that ‘placement of students with disabilities in regular schools is the preferred educational option’.

-State governments have their own Education Acts to make provision for education, but the Federal government has some constitutional capacity to influence education policy through the Constitution, the Human Rights Commission Act (1986) and the National Education Agreement (NEA) (2018).
-This Agreement aims to promote social inclusion and to reduce the educational disadvantage of children, especially Indigenous children.
-However, there are no national laws guiding compulsory attendance at school between the ages of 6 and 16 and no legislated ‘right’ to an education.
+State governments have their own education acts to make provision for education, but the federal government has some constitutional capacity to influence education policy through the Constitution, the 1986 Human Rights Commission Act and the 2012 National Education Agreement.
+This agreement aims to promote social inclusion and to reduce the educational disadvantage of children, especially indigenous children.
+That said, there are no national laws guiding compulsory attendance at school between the ages of 6 and 16 and no legislated ‘right’ to an education.
 Additionally, there is no legislation that mandates the provision of inclusive education.
-However, the Australian Government expresses its commitment to inclusive education in a range of documents and policies which recognise the importance of responding to student diversity, including the National Disability Strategy (2010-2020), the Australian Curriculum, the Australian Professional Standards for Teachers (2018), the National Quality Framework (2018) and the Early Years Learning Framework for Australia (2009).
+However, the Australian government expresses its commitment to inclusive education in a range of documents and policies which recognize the importance of responding to student diversity, including the 2010–20 National Disability Strategy, the Australian Curriculum, the 2018 Australian Professional Standards for Teachers, the 2018 National Quality Framework and the 2009 Early Years Learning Framework for Australia.

-Since 2016, the Inclusion Support Program (ISP) aims to include children with additional needs in regular services and to provide them with an opportunity to learn and develop alongside their peers.
-In addition, the National Education Reform Agreement (2013) ensures the wellbeing of all students and supports and facilitates the achievement of priority equity cohorts, including Aboriginal and Torres Strait Islander students, students living in regional, rural and remote locations, students with a disability and students from educationally disadvantaged backgrounds.
-The Melbourne Declaration on Educational Goals for Young Australians (2008) outlines two goals for education: to Goal 1 – Australian schooling promotes equity and excellence; Goal 2 – All young Australians become successful learners, confident and creative individuals, and active and informed citizens (p.
-6).
-The document refers to all school students.
+Since 2016, the Inclusion Support Program has aimed to include children with additional needs in regular services and to provide them with an opportunity to learn and develop alongside their peers.
+In addition, the 2018 National School Reform Agreement ensures the well-being of all students and supports and facilitates the achievement of priority equity cohorts, including Aboriginal and Torres Strait Islander students, students living in regional, rural and remote locations, students with a disability and students from educationally disadvantaged backgrounds.
+The 2008 Melbourne Declaration on Educational Goals for Young Australians outlines two goals for education: Goal 1 – Australian schooling promotes equity and excellence; Goal 2 – All young Australians become successful learners, confident and creative individuals, and active and informed citizens.

-Provincially, all states adopt their legislation.
-For instance, Victoria adopted the Equal Opportunity Act (2010) which makes it unlawful to discriminate against students with disabilities in their education.
-From a policy perspective, Victoria (2019), the Australian Capital Territory (2008), New South Wales (2016-2020), South Australia (2019) and Tasmania (2014) and territories have adopted inclusive education policies for students with disabilities.
+Provincially, all states adopt their own legislation.
+For instance, Victoria adopted the Equal Opportunity Act (2010), which makes it unlawful to discriminate against students with disabilities in their education.
+From a policy perspective, Victoria (2019), the Australian Capital Territory (2008), New South Wales (2016–20), South Australia (2019), Tasmania (2014) and territories have adopted inclusive education policies for students with disabilities.

-That said, all states and territories provide individualised planning for students with different educational needs, using different terminology, such as IEP (Individual Education Plan or Programme) in Queensland, EAP (Education Adjustment Plan) in Northern Territory, NEP (Negotiated Education Plan) in South Australia and ILP (Individual Learning Plan) in Australia Capital Territory.
+That said, all states and territories provide individualized planning for students with different educational needs, using different terminology, such as IEP (individual education plan or programme) in Queensland, EAP (education adjustment plan) in the Northern Territory, NEP (negotiated education plan) in South Australia and ILP (individual learning plan) in the Australian Capital Territory.

 Ethnic and linguistic groups

-Australia adopted the Racial Discrimination Act (1975) in order to prohibit and eliminate racial discrimination in all its forms and to guarantee the right of everyone to education, without distinction as to race, colour, or national or ethnic origin.
-Additionally, the Australian Government supports the teaching and learning of minority languages through the Australian Curriculum, which enables all students in all schools to learn local languages.
-In parallel, the School Languages Programme supports the teaching and learning of Asian, European, Australian Indigenous languages and Auslan in schools and community language programmes in ethnic schools.
-Finally, the Asia Education Foundation develops educational materials on the languages and cultures of Asia, promotes studies of Asia with teachers and school leaders and educates the broader community about the importance of an Asia literate society.
+Australia adopted the 1975 Racial Discrimination Act to prohibit and eliminate racial discrimination in all its forms and to guarantee the right of everyone to education, without distinction as to race, colour, or national or ethnic origin.
+Additionally, the Australian government supports the teaching and learning of minority languages through the Australian Curriculum, which enables all students in all schools to learn local languages.
+In parallel, a School Languages Programme was created to support the teaching and learning of Asian, European and Australian indigenous languages and Auslan in schools and community language programmes in ethnic schools.
+Finally, the Asia Education Foundation develops educational materials on the languages and cultures of Asia, promotes studies of Asia with teachers and school leaders and educates the broader community about the importance of an Asia-literate society.

-Australia also adopted in 2015, the National Aboriginal and Torres Strait Islander Education Strategy to accelerate the rate of improvement for Aboriginal and Torres Strait Islander student outcomes.
-The different set of actions focus on attendance and engagement, transition points, early childhood transitions, workforce and curriculum.
-Other federal programmes (such as the Indigenous Youth Leadership Program (IYLP), the Indigenous Youth Careers Pathways Program (since 2011), the Sporting Chance Program (SCP) and the Indigenous Youth Mobility Program (IYMP) also support Indigenous students to attend schools and to close the gaps in Indigenous educational disadvantage.
+In 2015, Australia adopted the National Aboriginal and Torres Strait Islander Education Strategy to accelerate the rate of improvement for Aboriginal and Torres Strait Islander student outcomes.
+Initial actions focus on attendance and engagement, transition points, early childhood transitions, workforce and curriculum.
+Other federal programmes, such as the Indigenous Youth Leadership Program, the Sporting Chance Program and the Indigenous Youth Mobility Pathways Project, also support indigenous students to attend schools and aim to close the gaps in indigenous educational disadvantage.
 Finally, through the National Indigenous Reform Agreement, all governments in Australia committed to specific targets and timelines.
-For instance, two objectives are to ensure that 95% of all Indigenous 4 year-olds are enrolled in early childhood education (by 2025) and to halve the gap for Indigenous people aged 20–24 years in Year 12 attainment or equivalent attainment rates (by 2020).
+For instance, two objectives are to ensure that 95% of all indigenous 4-year-olds are enrolled in early childhood education (by 2025) and to halve the gap for indigenous people aged 20 to 24 in year 12 attainment or equivalent attainment rates (by 2020).
 Monitoring reports are published annually by the Productivity Commission.

 People living in rural or remote areas

-The development policy Australian aid: promoting prosperity, reducing poverty, enhancing stability (2014) states that education that increases children’s ability to participate productively in their community is the best investments a society can make.
-In parallel, the Strategy for Australia’s aid investments in education 2015–2020 promotes the use of innovative approaches and partnerships, including with the private sector to deliver comprehensive and high-quality education services in Australia, particularly for girls and people with disabilities in disadvantaged areas.
+The 2014 development policy document Australian Aid: Promoting Prosperity, Reducing Poverty, Enhancing Stability states that education that increases children’s ability to participate productively in their community is the best investments a society can make.
+In parallel, the 2015–20 Strategy for Australia’s Aid Investments in Education promotes the use of innovative approaches and partnerships, including with the private sector, to deliver comprehensive and high-quality education services in Australia, particularly for girls and people with disabilities in disadvantaged areas.

 The federal government plays a major role in policy setting and programme development for inclusive education.
-Consultation and collaboration between different levels of government on education are carried out through the Standing Council on School Education and Early Childhood that reports to the Council of Australian Governments (COAG).
-Since 2014, the Teacher Education Ministerial Advisory Group provides advice to the Government on “how teacher education courses could be improved to better prepare new teachers with the right mix of academic and practical skills needed for the classroom”.
+Consultation and collaboration on education between different levels of government are carried out through the Standing Council on School Education and Early Childhood, which reports to the Council of Australian Governments.
+Since 2014, the Teacher Education Ministerial Advisory Group has provided advice to the government on ‘how teacher education courses could better ensure new teachers have the right mix of academic and practical skills needed for the classroom.’
 The Australian Human Rights Commission is responsible for investigating and resolving complaints of discrimination in violation of the Disability Discrimination Act 1992.

 Infrastructure and services

-In Victoria, the Curriculum Foundation-10 (F-10) provides necessary adjustments for students with disabilities to the standard curriculum.
+In Victoria, the Curriculum Foundation-10 (F-10) provides necessary adjustments to the standard curriculum for students with disabilities.
 It also generates data on students with disabilities, which contributes to the development of teaching and learning programmes adapted to current student outcomes.
-It uses ABLES (Abilities Based Learning and Education Support) resources to support students with disability and to assist in the development of an individual learning plan for the student.
-The New South Wales Board of Studies (2007) provides another example of alternative curriculum based on life skills.
-Finally, Victoria adopted in 2018 the School policy on Using Digital Technologies to Support Learning and Teaching.
-In parallel, the Victorian Curriculum and Assessment Authority website provides the framework for curriculum development in ICTs and a School policy on bullying aims to create safe and respectful school environments and prevent bullying, cyberbullying and other unacceptable behaviours.
+It uses Abilities Based Learning and Education Support (ABLES) resources to support students with disability and to assist in the development of an individual learning plans for students.
+The New South Wales Board of Studies provides another example of alternative curriculum based on life skills.
+Finally, in 2018 Victoria adopted a school policy on Using Digital Technologies to Support Learning and Teaching, while a Digital Learning in Schools policy dates to 2020.
+In parallel, the Victorian Curriculum and Assessment Authority website provides the framework for curriculum development in ICT, and a school policy on bullying aims to create safe and respectful school environments and prevent bullying, cyberbullying and other unacceptable behaviours.

-At the federal level, the Australian Institute for Teaching and School Leadership supports the implementation of the Australian Professional Standards for Teachers (2018) and the Australian Professional Standard for Principals (2011).
+At the federal level, the Australian Institute for Teaching and School Leadership supports the implementation of the 2018 Australian Professional Standards for Teachers and the 2011 Australian Professional Standard for Principals.
 These standards for teachers include three domains: professional knowledge, professional practice and professionnal engagement.
-Focus areas 1.3 to 1.6 aim to support the inclusion of students from diverse linguistic, cultural, religious and socioeconomic backgrounds; Aboriginal and Torres Strait Islander students; students of all skill levels; and students with disabilities.
-In parallel, The Disability Standards for Education identifies the obligations of education and training providers, and the rights of people with disability, under the Disability Discrimination Act 1992.
-The Teach for Australia programme aims to “fast-track high-calibre non-teaching graduates into disadvantaged schools through an intensive training programme that leads to a post-graduate teaching qualification”.
+Focus areas 1.3 to 1.6 aim to support the inclusion of students from diverse linguistic, cultural, religious and socio-economic backgrounds; Aboriginal and Torres Strait Islander students; students of all skill levels; and students with disabilities.
+In parallel, the 2005 Disability Standards for Education identify the obligations of education and training providers, and the rights of people with disability, under the 1992 Disability Discrimination Act.
+The Teach for Australia programme aims to ‘recruit individuals with exceptional skills and expertise into schools serving low socioeconomic communities and develop them as teachers and leaders.’